yasha-tester/proj009-trending-repos-vite-express-mysql/README.md

 npm run dev,

-open localhost:5173 in browser,
+then open localhost:5173 in browser,

 enjoy

 # what will be added:

-mysql connection,
+creating database list
+graphical interface
+search bar
+force sync button